Welcome to the Seedlot Explorer for Extrazonal Deployment - SEED

 Loading...

-Tool Description: The two tabs below allow you to quickly and efficiently identify well-adapted seed sources for any deployment target on NFS lands in regions 5 or 6.
+Tool Description: The two tabs below allow you to quickly and efficiently identify well-adapted seed sources for any deployment target on NFS lands in the Pacific Northwest, California, and the Northern Rockies.
 Specifically, the left-hand navigation panel allows you to select the species you're hoping to find seed for, where you're hoping to deploy seed (i.e. the deployment target), and your criteria for identifying seed sources (e.g. which types of source zones, and both climate and geographic transfer distances).
 The 'Matched Deployments' tab shows a table of all potential seed sources that are a match for the selected deployment target, ranked by how good of a match they are.
 It also shows the balance of seed available in the regional seed inventory for each of those source zones.
 In this table, you can select rows to save to a csv (using the button below the table) or to visualize results for.
 The 'Deployment Viewer' tab is then used to visualize the results for the source zones selected in the table.
 Specifically, an interactive plot displays the matched acreage for each selected deployment (i.e. source zone) within the deployment target, a summary plot of the balance of seed available for each selected deployment, and a plot of the long-term projection of climate match for each selected deployment within the deployment target.
 These results can be saved as both a shapefile or html report using the download buttons below the plots.

 Loading...